ottlinger/spamschutz/README.md

 Relates to [issue #22](../../issues/22)

-  As of now the application can be localized (at the moment only German and English is supported).
+  As of now the application can be localized (at the moment only German and English are supported).
 Use the following parameters to explicitly set language and country or trust your system defaults:
 ```bash
 mvn -Plive-demo -Duser.language=en -Duser.country=US
 ```